pattex/Chord-Organ/Chord-Organ/README.md

 ##### Scala Tuning File

-If a TUNING.SCL file exists on the SD card it will be used to define the CV / Knob note to frequency mapping.
+If a tunig file (Scala - .SCL) exists on the SD card and is set in the used configuration file it will be used to define the CV / Knob note to frequency mapping.

+Set the Scala tuning file via the !TUNING setting, e.g.

+`!TUNING myTuning.scl`

 NOTE : This will only work for inputs which are quantised, anything that uses FREEROOT will not be affected by the tuning file.